 The pandemic was a catalyst for sustainable change in the healthcare industry as it was in so many aspects of business.
 Recent macro-level regulatory changes and a renewed belief in technology from non-techies are two major factors in the healthcare industry’s transformation.
 Now, technology has once again become strategic and properly placed in senior leadership discussions.
 But in order to bring high-impact value to the business table, CIOs need to purposefully steer the adoption of technology innovation by owning the innovation quadrant with the same verve as we have owned the “keep-the-lights-on” quadrant for so long.
 The innovation quadrant can no longer be sub-optimized and delegated out to others as we focus on the lower-left quadrant—where the most money and time is being spent, where many of the big issues exist, and where many CIOs often feel the most comfortable.
 But that well-traveled lower-left quadrant by itself is not keeping up with the business nor providing what the business wants in the post-pandemic environment.
 We need to gain ground in the upper-right.

-At this point, any CIO who’s not focused like a laser beam on the innovation quadrant is not only getting left behind but they are getting left behind rapidly.
-There is a tsunami of challenges that is upon us and we need to take the energy from that tsunami and harness it with innovation, otherwise, we could all just get washed away.
+At this point, any healthcare CIO who’s not focused like a laser beam on the innovation quadrant is not only getting left behind, but they are getting left behind rapidly.
+There is a tsunami of challenges that is upon us, and we need to take the energy from that tsunami and harness it with innovation; otherwise, we could all just get washed away.
 So I say let’s ride the wave, skate in the middle of the pond with confidence, and “be the business” so that we can continue driving positive change for our industry.